 Around that time, I also discovered ClotConnect.org, which held a wealth of understandable information on blood clots for patients and doctors.
 Beth Waldron, the program director of Clot Connect at the University of North Carolina Hemophilia and Thrombosis Center, herself had a DVT and two PEs in 2003.

 By her own account, Waldron thought she pulled a muscle in the gym.
 She went to the doctor and was prescribed muscle relaxers.
 When the pain continued, she tried to work through it until, walking up the stairs to the shower one day, she couldn’t catch her breath.
-“The world went floaty,” she said.
+“The world went floaty,” she says.

 In Venbrux’s experience, a “normal patient is someone who comes in with pain and may or may not have swelling.
-Every one of them says, ‘I thought I turned my ankle or slept funny or pulled a muscle.
+Every one of them says, ‘I thought I turned my ankle or slept funny or pulled a muscle.’
 Almost every one of them tends to dismiss or blow off what it is.
-Almost everyone discounts it initially and then after the diagnosis comes to an awareness,” he said, and noted that physician awareness is equally important.
+Almost everyone discounts it initially and then after the diagnosis comes to an awareness,” he says, and noted that physician awareness is equally important.

 By New Year’s, I had read my way through most of the online literature about DVTs.
-Beyond the basics, the Internet was an information wasteland.
+Beyond the basics, the internet was an information wasteland.
 My concern that I might develop a pulmonary embolism was shifting into anxiety about the road ahead if I made it through this.

 Running was not an option, but neither was sitting still, just worrying and waiting.
 Hunkered into big jackets weighed down by pockets filled with pills, granola bars, and apple juice, with a medic-alert bracelet clamped on, I spent the winter weekend afternoons on long, slow walks.

 After about three months, under the watchful eyes of the neighborhood YMCA’s staff, I ventured into more rigorous activities.
-If I could manage to cause to bleed on a stationary recumbent bike, I probably deserved an award, I figured.
+If I could manage a cause to bleed on a stationary recumbent bike, I probably deserved an award, I figured.
 Having read that exercising while on blood thinners might reduce the pain and swelling that sometimes follow a blood clot, it was my mission to become a gym rat.
 Plus, the Y had cable.

 So I pedaled, then I paddled, then climbed, then rowed, and then, with care, stepped into a yoga studio.